How to keep your child safe at a fireworks display

-Guy Fawkes night is a very big sensory time for very young children, as there are several different lights, strobes, colours, loud explosions and bright flashes all going on at the same time.
-Although it is a very exciting time, it’s important to be careful about keeping young children safe.
+Bonfire Night / Guy Fawkes Night is a very big sensory time for very young children, as there are lots of different things going on: lights, strobes, colours, loud explosions and bright flashes often all happening at once.

-Protect your child's ears
+1. Protect your child's ears

 Sounds of 80dB and above can affect babies and small children’s hearing development.
 Ear muffs are good for use on babies and toddler, however, there is no ear protection for newborns.

 Ear plugs are not advisable for babies and toddlers, as they can damage their ear canals and could potentially become a choking hazard if they find their way into your child’ s mouth.

-Keep children warm
+2. Keep children warm

 You are likely to be standing out in the cold for a fair amount of time - why is it, that firework displays never seem to start on time.
 So it’s best to protect your children by making sure their heads, hands and feet are well covered.

-Keep a safe distance from bonfires
+3. Keep a safe distance from bonfires

 Although they're gorgeously warm and captivating, keep children at a safe distance from small or large bonfires.
 Crackling bonfires may have sparks that fly out and could land in your child’s eye.

-Also wood smoke may contain many noxious chemicals, especially if treated wood is being burnt, which you don't want your child inhaling.
+Also, note that wood smoke may contain many noxious chemicals, especially if treated wood is being burnt, which you don't want your child inhaling.